The Tattooist

 The Tattooist is a 2007 New Zealand horror film directed by Peter Burger and starring Jason Behr, Nathaniel Lees, Michael Hurst and Robbie Magasiva among others.
 The film is the first in a series of official co-productions between New Zealand and Singapore.

 Plot

 Jake Sawyer (Jason Behr) is a global wanderer and tattooist who explores ethnic themes in his designs.
 While visiting Singapore to sell his craft at a local trade show, he swipes an ancient Samoan tattoo tool.
 After flying to New Zealand to resume his art, he meets up with a lovely Samoan woman named Sina (Mia Blake) and discovers the local Samoan culture.
 But Jake slowly learns that his stolen tool ends up unleashing an evil avenging spirit whom targets all of the customers that Jake has given tattoos to since his theft of the tool.
-While attempting to learn pe'a, the Samoan tradition of tattooing, Jake soon realizes that Sina is imperiled when she gets a tattoo from him and he must find a way to save her, and himself.
+While attempting to learn pe'a, the Samoan tradition of tattooing, Jake soon realises that Sina is imperiled when she gets a tattoo from him and he must find a way to save her, and himself.